nishanthjois/Behavioural-Cloning-P3/README.md

     1. Make car run smooth
     2. Train with more models

-Note: This project would have been completed without forums and blogs which Udacity students have written, special thanks to them.
+Note: This project would not have been completed without forums and blogs which Udacity students have written, special thanks to everyone.